solana-foundation/developer-content/content/guides/dapps/journal.md

 ---
 date: March 18, 2024
 difficulty: intro
-title: "How to create a journal dApp on Solana"
+title: "How to create a CRUD dApp on Solana"
 description:
-  "Solana developer quickstart guide to learn how to create a basic CRUD dApp on the Solana blockchain with a simple journal program."
+  "Solana developer quickstart guide to learn how to create a basic CRUD dApp on the Solana blockchain with a simple journal program and interact with the program via a UI."
 tags:
   - quickstart
   - dApp